RannerDesign/poster/README.md

 Landscape format images are somewhat "disadvantaged" as they have less area than portrait format images.
 The different stripes can be of different widths as they are always scaled to make full use of the poster height.

 With this type of poster, only the **total height** of the poster can be specified exactly.
 The **width** can only be specified approximately, as space is required for adjustment in order to scale the stripes to poster height and the associated change in width.

 However, the width can also be omitted.
-In this case, the **number of vertical stripes** must be specified.
+In this case, either the **number of vertical stripes** must be specified or the **Images per Column**.
+In the latter case a series of numbers is expected separated by commas or spaces or n * m meaning n columns with each m images.
 The width is then calculated.

 Which poster type is best for a given number of images is a matter of taste and can often only be found out by trial and error.
 Sometimes changing the order of the images can help to achieve a better effect.